PoojaBPB/CXR-Insight/README.md

 ## Internal Validation Results

-The models were compared at an operating point requiring at least **90% sensitivity**.
+The four models were evaluated on the cleaned **TBX11K validation set** and compared at an operating point requiring at least **90% sensitivity**.

 | Model | Sensitivity | Specificity | F1-score | AUROC |
 |---|---:|---:|---:|---:|